kawaicheung/book-on-naming-things/manuscript/F_Ch_WhenCRUDisCrud.md

-# When CRUD is crud
+# When CRUD is Crud

 **Ambiguity**